qazirashid/nand2tetris/README.md

 # nand2tetris
-my excercises for nand2tetris book.
+This repository contains my solutions to excercises for nand2tetris book.